lorin/tla-linearizability/README.md

 # Reading the Herlihy & Wing Linearizability paper with TLA+

+This repository contains a TLA+ model for checking if an object history is linearizable.

 The [Herlihy & Wing 1990](http://dx.doi.org/10.1145/78969.78972) paper entitled *Linearizability: a correctness condition for concurrent objects* introduced *linearizability* as a correctness condition for reasoning about the